composewell/git-intro/git-intro.rst

 The directory ``repo`` is also called a workspace. ``git`` stores all its data in the `.git` directory at the root of the workspace.
-If you remove the `.git` directory the workspace just becomes a plain regulary directory tree with no git awareness.
+If you remove the `.git` directory, the workspace just becomes a plain regular directory tree with no git awareness.

 Cloning an existing repository